idec2021/OUC/docs/index.md

 <img src="https://user-images.githubusercontent.com/91862733/137352557-6e1974d0-54fe-43ab-a9aa-0949511841dd.png">

 In addition, multiple gRNAs-guided EvolvR system is of great application value.
-However, due to the problem of genetic instability in the construction process of multiple gRNA, we propose the idea of using ELSA (Extra-long sgRNA Arrays) to help buildmultiple gRNAs-guided EvolvR system.
+However, due to the problem of genetic instability in the construction process of multiple gRNA, we propose the idea of using ELSA (Extra-long sgRNA Arrays) to help build multiple gRNAs-guided EvolvR system.
 We envision that a stable multiple gRNAs-guided EvolvR system will provide a new strategy for simultaneous evolution of multiple genes, such as metabolic pathways.

 # <span style="color:royalblue"> **Our Team** </span>

 Our team is based out of the College of Marine Life at Ocean University of China.
-Our team is made up of energetic undergraduate students who have always loved and devoted themselves to the biological sciences.
+Our team is made up of energetic undergraduate students who love life science.